ellisez/inject-golang/README.md

 ```
 > The generated proxy function will retain the parameters that have not been injected, and only when all parameters are injected can a parameterized proxy function be generated, which is the format requirement for `handler`.
 >
-> The parameter `server` uses a `cast` conversion, so strong conversion was automatically performed in the generated code `cast` is commonly used for converting interfaces to structures.
+> The parameter `server` uses a `cast` operator, so strong conversion was automatically performed in the generated code `cast` is commonly used for converting interfaces to structures.
 >
-> The parameter `isReady` uses a `&` conversion, so the address retrieval operation is automatically performed in the generated code.
+> The parameter `isReady` uses a `&` operator, so the address retrieval operation is automatically performed in the generated code.
 > `IsReady` is a basic type that takes a pointer to allow it to be modified.

 ### 3.2.
 Web Generated Codes